9001/asm/README-asm.md

 * you can mute SFX by creating a file named `sm/quiet` on the flashdrive
   * or beep even more with `grub-efi` and `grub_beep` in [post-build-2.sh](https://github.com/9001/asm/blob/hovudstraum/p/big/sm/post-build-2.sh)
+  * or if the beeps don't work, add `tinyalsa` to recommended_apks in your post-build-2

 see [profiles](./p/) for additional examples including a chatserver, a disk wiper and a webkiosk